Eye-C-U/torch_persistency/README.md

 ## License
- has MIT license.
+torch_persistency has MIT license.
 You can find further details in [LICENSE](LICENSE).